 It’s important to document your travels so those memories stay with you after you’ve returned home.

-Take time to create a travel journal or travel scrapbook and share your story and photos with family and friends.
+Take time to create a travel memory book, scrapbook or other keepsake idea to share your story and photos with family and friends.

 We asked seasoned travelers how they preserve important details, memories and experiences of their vacations.

 Hopefully these ideas will spark your desire to create a travel memory book in photographic or written form, or both!